Check against delivery

 We created a gluten free grain – which went on to make the world's first gluten free beer and was sold to the Germans.

 We are also seeing a shift from focusing on treating illnesses to keeping healthy people healthy.
-Its why CSIRO invented the flu vaccine.

 We are creating integrated platforms to help manage a person's health throughout the course of their life through highly tailored food, nutrition and lifestyle interventions based on their gene, their gut biota, and other individual traits.

 Another huge break through for us has been the recent discovery of human gene responsible for our immunity to disease – again using genetics assisted by AI.

 It's a theme we've seen across the organisation, collaboration between the best human brains and the synthetic – that combination extends into the physical where we have actually fabricated replacement parts for humans and saved lives in the US, Europe, and Australia.

 We used our science to power up a little Aussie SME called Anatomics and enable their global market entry.

 The combination of new materials to replace body parts, and management of the genetics of immunity, coupled with our work on nutrition should extend life.